Taco Lasagna with Tortillas + Video

 This post may contain affiliate links.
 Please read my disclosure policy.

-Make Taco Lasagna with tortillas, ground beef, veggies, beans, and cheese layered into one mouthwatering casserole.
-This easy Mexican lasagna recipe is bursting with south-of-the-border flavors.
+Make Mexican Lasagna with ground beef, tortillas, veggies, beans, and cheese layered into one mouthwatering casserole.
+This easy taco lasagna recipe is bursting with south-of-the-border flavors.
 Prep it in just 15 minutes!

-Or, this Mexican Rice Casserole is a simple recipe that comes together in one skillet in just 30 minutes.
+Or, start with a base of Mexican rice for a simple skillet recipe that comes together in just 30 minutes.

 Ingredient Notes and Substitutions